SlyHound/CSE138_Assignment3/mechanism-description.md

   - If it was unsuccessful, this means it is still waiting on previous messages that it must deliver before this one will be causally consistent
   - The sender will know that the message could not be delivered, and it will send again
   - This process will continue until the reciever's VC has been updated and it can deliver this message

+# Detecting whether a replica is currently up or not
+On a 1 second interval timer, on a separate thread, we perform a health check.
+The purpose of the health check is to broadcast GET requests to all other replica's.
+If a replica or replica's are down, we add the socket address(es) to an array local to each replica.
+After broadcasting the GET requests, using the information gathered in the array, we can broadcast DELETE requests with each socket address in the array in turn.
+In the case in which all replica's are down, we delete the replica(s) from our personal view.
+Otherwise if at least two replica's are currently up, then before sending a response back, the receiver replica deletes the socket address received in the DELETE request.
+The operations involved with the health check are performed indefinitely to ensure that all replica's know as soon as possible when a replica goes down or when it comes back up.